MikeKlocCZ/RNAseq_Developmental-Oscillator_GrosshansLab/README.md

 ## Dimensionality Reduction: Non-Negative Matrix Factorization (NMF)
 There are many oscillatory genes.
 In order to obtain a more "functional" description, the idea was to reduce the dimensionality with an NMF factorization, namely using the [ButchR package](https://github.com/wurst-theke/ButchR).
-It uses Tensorflow to perform the factorization, whicj is "called" using the `reticulate` package in R.
+It uses Tensorflow to perform the factorization, which is "called" using the `reticulate` package in R.

+The `ButchR` package offers several measures to establish a suitable latent space dimensionality $k$.
+Here, the optimal option was $k = 8$.